eladgsofer/adversarial_updated/README.md

 # Adversarial Sensitivity

-Welcome to the official repository for the research paper **"Unveiling and Mitigating Adversarial Vulnerabilities in Iterative Optimizers"** by Elad Sofer, Tomer Shaked, Caroline Chaux, and Nir Shlezinger.
+Welcome to the official repository for the research paper
+***“Unveiling and Mitigating Adversarial Vulnerabilities in Iterative Optimizers”***, authored by Elad Sofer, Tomer Shaked, Caroline Chaux, and Nir Shlezinger, and published in the *IEEE Transactions on Signal Processing 2025*.

 Parts of this work were presented at the IEEE International Workshop on Machine Learning for Signal Processing (MLSP) 2023 as the paper: “On the interpretable adversarial sensitivity of iterative optimizers,” by Elad Sofer and Nir Shlezinger.